Trigger Warning: Sexual Abuse

 Mrinal still did not seek help though.
 The tides turned when she decided to go see the college that she had gotten into and to her surprise, she really liked it.

-“I decided to enrol for the course and eventually, I moved away from home.
+“I decided to enroll for the course and eventually, I moved away from home.
 For the first six months, I was in a much better place as there was a change of environment.”

 But it’s like they say, ignoring the problem is a short term solution.
 A few months down the line, she could feel herself slipping away again.
 This time around, her parents could also see that her situation was getting worse and they agreed to take her to the doctor.
 She consulted a counsellor in Mumbai who helped her get better.
 This is when she was diagnosed with Major Depressive Disorder and Generalized Anxiety Disorder.
 Unfortunately, Mrinal could not continue therapy as she had to leave Mumbai and come back to her college.
 Her anxiety started to slither back into her life.
 She knew one thing though –